 Financial Aid for Veterans and Yellow Ribbon

 Williams considers the applications of U.S. military veterans without regard to their ability to pay, and we promise to meet 100 percent of each admitted student’s demonstrated financial need for their entire career at Williams.
 In many cases, the amount we provide will exceed the aid provided by veterans’ benefit programs.
+100 percent of our current veteran students pay nothing to attend Williams.

 If you’re a student veteran, you have the option to activate your Post-9/11 GI Bill benefits toward the cost of attendance at Williams, or to defer your benefits and have your full demonstrated need met through a combination of federal, state, private and institutional funds.
 If you elect to use your Post-9/11 GI Bill benefits, you’ll be permitted to keep all of your Basic Allowance for Housing (BAH), with the expectation that you’ll use it toward additional living and personal expenses incurred because of your unique status as a veteran.
 Williams participates in the Yellow Ribbon Program and we provide unlimited institutional matching funds with no cap on the number of Yellow Ribbon recipients admitted.